Theming

 }

-useThemeColor returns the current token’s resolved color and re-renders the component when the theme switches.
-It accepts any of the tokens listed above.
+useThemeColor reads the CSS variable for the named token and re-renders the component when the theme switches.
+It accepts any name from the AppThemeColor union.

 Prefer className when it works

 useThemeColor is a fallback, not the default.
-When both styles compile to the same output, the className form is shorter, declarative, and survives token renames automatically.
+When both styles produce the same output, the className form is shorter, declarative, and survives token renames automatically.
 Use the hook only for the cases that genuinely need a string color value:

 // bad - verbose, drifts when tokens are renamed